Marshall Field Garden Apartments

-The Marshall Field Garden Apartments is a large non-governmental subsidized housing project in the Old Town neighborhood of Chicago, Illinois.
+The Marshall Field Garden Apartments is a large non-governmental subsidized housing project in the Near North Side neighborhood of Chicago, Illinois.
 The project occupies two square city blocks and was the largest moderate-income housing development in the U.S. at the time of construction in 1929.
 Marshall Field Garden Apartments has 628 units within 10 buildings.
-Polo G lived in the project in his youth.

 History

 The project was developed by the estate of Marshall Field, entrepreneur and founder of the Chicago Marshall Field's department store chain.
 The project was directed by Marshall Field III.
 Its aim was not only to provide housing at a reasonable cost but also to provide a catalyst for renewal of the surrounding area.
 Marshall Field Garden Apartments was at the time of construction one of two large philanthropic housing developments in Chicago.
 The other was Michigan Boulevard Garden Apartments, at 47th and Michigan.
 Both were built in 1929 and both were modeled after the Dunbar Apartments built by John D. Rockefeller Jr., in 1926 in Harlem, New York City.

 Marshall Field Garden Apartments was meant to be the first of three or four similar projects, but the Great Depression kept those plans from coming to fruition.
 Marshall had hoped to provide low cost housing but land acquisition and construction cost overruns pushed the rent into the moderate range.

 By 1991, the apartments had deteriorated, and were sold to private investors in 1992 with a clause that specified that they would remain available only to low income tenants for 25 years.

 In 2016, the apartments were sold to Related Midwest, and in a public-private partnership agreement plan to keep the units affordable until 2045.
-Shortly after purchasing the apartments, Related Midwest hired, local architecture firm, Nia Architects to renovate and update the historic buildings.
+Shortly after purchasing the apartments, Related Midwest hired local architecture firm Nia Architects to renovate and update the historic buildings.